bbawj/note-vault/Notes/Concurrency Control.md

 ![500](https://i.imgur.com/EvCDCZb.png)
 ### Conflict Serializable Schedule
 ![](https://i.imgur.com/sgLNvTW.png)
+If a pair of actions conflict, if their order is interchanged, the behavior of at least one of the transactions can change.
+From this we can draw 2 conclusions about when a pair can be swapped.
+1. Actions involve the same element
+2. At least one is a write
 ![](https://i.imgur.com/hpD2zat.png)
 #### Precedence Graph
-We can use a precedence graph to determine if a set of transactions are conflict serializable:
+We can use a precedence graph to determine if a set of transactions are conflict serializable.
+An edge from one node to another represents a constraint on the order of the transactions. i.e. Actions in a transaction t1 cannot be swapped with another transaction t2.
+If a cycle occurs, the order of transactions become contradictory and no serial schedule can exist.
 ![](https://i.imgur.com/01GqFEg.png)

 ![](https://i.imgur.com/PzNgNGH.png)